ngageoint/geopackage-android/README.md

 * [GeoPackage WKB Java] (https://github.com/ngageoint/geopackage-wkb-java)
 * [GeoPackage Core Java] (https://github.com/ngageoint/geopackage-core-java)

+Build this repository using Android Studio and/or Gradle.

 #### Project Setup ####

 Include as repositories in your project build.gradle: